 The expansion of research domains and growth of the research staff was such that the laboratories began to be overcrowded.
 In July 1981, Academia Sinica started its first five-year plan.
 To meet the demand of the expansion of genetic engineering and molecular biology and to improve the cramped conditions, a project to expand the research building was planned in 1982.
 The new building (now the east and south wings) was erected in 1985 and opened for use in the autumn the same year.
 Dr. Chang-Hung Chou took over the directorship in November 1989.
 A new greenhouse was completed in 1991.

 When Dr. Chou's directorship expired in March 1996, Dr. Shang-Fa Yang became director of the Institute.
 Five months later (August 1996), Dr. Yang had the honor of being appointed vice-president of Academia Sinica, and Dr. Jei-Fu Shaw was appointed director of the Institute in November 1997 at the same time.
 In June 2003, Dr. Tuan-hua David Ho succeeded Dr. Shaw as director.
 After Dr. Na-Sheng Lin's interim directorship in 2008-2009, Dr. Anthony Huang served as the director in 2010-2012.
-Dr. Long-Fang O. Chen served as the Interim Director between January 2013 and September 2014.
-Dr. Long-Fang O. Chen assumed office as the new Director of IPMB in October 2014.
+Dr. Long-Fang O. Chen served as the interim director between January 2013 and September 2014, assumed office as the director in October 2014, and served as the interim director between October 2017 and September 2018.
+Dr. Shu-Hsing Wu served as the director since October 2018.